-I first heard about the island years ago from my bird watching buddies.
-They were describing it as secret heaven on Earth.
-I learned that there is much more to the nature of the island than just birds.
-The island is most famous for the unique flora, such as Dragon blood trees or cucumber trees.
-Socotra is sometimes touted as “Galapagos of Indian Ocean”.
-I knew I have to visit.
+I first heard about the island years ago from my birdwatching buddies.
+They described it as a secret heaven on Earth.
+I soon learned that there is much more to the nature of the island than just birds.
+The island is most famous for its unique flora, such as the Dragon’s blood trees and cucumber trees.
+Socotra is sometimes touted as the “Galapagos of the Indian Ocean.”
+I knew I had to visit Socotra!

 Socotra island – Travel Information